Skip to the main content

 • Work with community agencies to coordinate volunteers

-• Specialize in fashion merchandising, fashion sustainability, protective clothing design or apparel design or production
+• Specialize in fashion merchandising, fashion sustainability, protective clothing design, or apparel design and production

-• Offer expertise in interior decorating, textile science, innovative protective materials or quality control
+• Offer expertise in textile science, innovative protective materials, or quality control

 Working Conditions